MarcBoule/ImpromptuModular/README.md

 * [4View and Hotkey](#utilities): Small chord viewer module that shows the note names of up to 4 CVs, and a utility module that sends a trigger when a given key is pressed (mouse must be over module).

+* [Expanders](#expanders): Various expander modules that can be paired with some of the above modules.

 Details about each module are given in the links above, and a feature comparison table is given below for the sequencers.
 Feedback and bug reports (and [donations](https://www.paypal.me/marcboule)) are always appreciated!

 | 		      			| WriteSeq32/64 	| PhraseSeq16	| PhraseSeq32	| GateSeq64			| Foundry		| BigButton1/2 	|